MØ: 2012–2015: No Mythologies to Follow and collaborations

-MØ co-wrote and provided vocals for another Major Lazer song, "Lean On" with DJ Snake, which was released in March 2015.
-The single topped the charts globally in MØ's native Denmark, Australia, Finland, Iceland, and the Netherlands, while reaching the top five in several countries, including France, Germany, Sweden, the United Kingdom and the United States.
+She also co-wrote and provided vocals for another Major Lazer song, "Lean On" with DJ Snake, released in March 2015.
+It topped the charts globally in MØ's native Denmark, Australia, Finland, Iceland, and the Netherlands, while reaching the top five in several countries, including France, Germany, Sweden, the United Kingdom and the United States.
 According to the IFPI, "Lean On" was the fifth best-selling song of 2015 worldwide, and one of the best-selling singles of all time, with global sales of 13.1 million.
 Spotify named it as the most streamed song of all time, and has over one billion streams globally as of June 2017.
-The music video for "Lean On" premiered on April 30, 2015, and became a viral success with over 2.5 billion views on YouTube, making it the 32nd most viewed video on the site.
+The music video for "Lean On" premiered on 30 April 2015, and became a viral success with over 2.5 billion views on YouTube, making it the 32nd most viewed video on the site.